Spinor bilinears and Killing-Yano forms in generalized geometry: Generalized Geometry

 which can easily be seen from the definition.
 Although the Courant bracket is an antisymmetric bracket, it does not satisfy the Jacobi identity and hence does not correspond to a Lie bracket.
 However, with the definition of the Courant bracket, $E$ admits a Courant algebroid structure \cite{Roytenberg}.
 One can define an isotropic splitting on $E$, such that $s:\Gamma TM\rightarrow \Gamma E$ and this determines a closed 3-form $H$ on $M$ given by

 for $X,Y,Z\in \Gamma TM$.
 The cohomology class of $H$ classifies the Courant algebroids on $M$ up to isomorphism \cite{BresslerChervov, SeveraWeinstein, Bouwknegt}.
-In the presence of non-zero $H$, one can modifiy the Courant bracket and define the twisted Courant bracket $[\,,\,]_H$ as follows
+In the presence of non-zero $H$, one can modify the Courant bracket and define the twisted Courant bracket $[\,,\,]_H$ as follows

 $[\,,\,]_H$ also defines a Courant algebroid structure for $dH=0$.
-Another bracket operation on $E$ which satisfies the Jacobi identity but not antisymmetric is the Dorfman bracket $[\,,\,]_D$ and it is defined as
+Another bracket operation on $E$ which satisfies the Jacobi identity but is not antisymmetric is the Dorfman bracket $[\,,\,]_D$ and it is defined as